chk-jxcn/spawn/README.md

 ###*spawn.setterm([mode])*
 Sets Term mode of process, returns current Term mode or nil if mode is invaild.

-mode can be alternative as below:
+Mode is alternative of below:
 * "raw"

        Raw INPUT/OUTPUT, this mode useful in daemon lua script.